kev-er/stronger-together-mentoring/README.md

 **Tech used:** HTML, CSS, JavaScript,

 Crafting a polished website for a professional mentor expanded my skills in HTML, CSS, and JavaScript.
 The sleek and minimalistic design prioritized user experience across devices, emphasizing responsiveness.
-The integration of an interactive contact form underscored the importance of JavaScript in facilitating seamless communication.

 Through this project, I gained a deeper understanding of the tech stack, realizing its pivotal role in creating an effective and engaging online platform for connecting prospective clients with mentoring services.

 ## Optimizations